SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q21: Styled JSX in Next.js**
-Built-in CSS-in-JS for component-level styling using <style jsx> tag.Styles apply only to this component (scoped).
+Built-in CSS-in-JS for component-level styling using <style jsx> tag.Styles apply only to this component (scoped). it will prevents global css conflict and allows using JS variables directly inside CSS
 ```js
 <div className="card">
   <style jsx>{`